jvz/musigma.blog/about.md

 evangelist.
 He currently works at [CloudBees][cloudbees] as a software engineer involved with [Jenkins][jenkins].
 He is a member of the [Apache Software Foundation][asf].
-At Apache, he is currently serving as the Assistant Secretary and VP Logging Services and is a PMC member of [Apache Logging Services][logging] and [Apache Incubator][incubator] projects.
+At Apache, he is currently serving as Secretary and VP Logging Services and is a PMC member of [Apache Logging Services][logging] and [Apache Incubator][incubator] projects.
 He also works on other [open source side projects][gh].
 Current areas of expertise revolve around the